paanastasiadis/books-demo-api/README.md

 * Path Parameter: book_id - ID of the book to be deleted.
 * Response: JSON object with the status of the book deletion.

+## Models

+The models below represent the ORM (Object-Relational Mapping) structure of the API.
+They define the database tables and relationships between entities.

+### Book Model

+Represents a book with an ID, title, and number of pages.
+Relates to authors and works in a many-to-many relationship.

+### Author Model

+Represents an author with an ID and name.
+Relates to books in a many-to-many relationship.

+### Work Model

+Represents a work with an ID and title.
+Relates to books in a many-to-many relationship.
+These ORM models define the database schema and relationships used by the API to interact with the underlying database.

 ## Dockerized Deployment

 The application can be easily deployed using Docker and Docker Compose.
-The provided docker-compose.yml file sets up a Docker container for the Book API and a Docker container running PostgreSQL as the database.
+The provided `docker-compose.yml` file sets up a Docker container for the Book API and a Docker container running PostgreSQL as the database.

 ## Running the application